3 Easy Steps to Creating a Smart Budget

 3. Prepare for Ups and Downs

-The Federal Reserve Board estimates that almost half of all Americans couldn't come up with $400 in cash for an emergency.
+The Federal Reserve Board estimates that many Americans couldn't come up with $400 in cash for an emergency.
 You don't want to be one of them.
 One car accident or emergency room visit could tank all your hard budgeting work, and send you into debt.

 The general rule of thumb is that an emergency fund should sock away nine months' worth of your expenses so if you lose your job or can't work for an extended period of time, you can still eat and pay rent.
 This amount should be enough to also cover a major medical emergency, assuming you also have health insurance.